-Coquina Beach is one of the most beautiful areas I’ve ever visited in Florida.
-I want to share 10 amazing experiences you can have there too.
+Coquina Beach is one of the most beautiful beaches I’ve ever visited in Florida and there are 10 reasons why I say this.

 My history with Coquina Beach and why it’s so special for me:

 This location is very nostalgic to me because I have been visiting it and enjoying the 10 activities I will be laying out for you, for years.

 Since I was 6, I would visit Florida anywhere from several weeks to even a whole month with my grandfather.
 And every time we would visit, this location would be the one we would most frequently check out.